yannickloth/jreqs/README.md

 ## Code example

-Nothing's worth an immediate look at the code, so here it is:
+Nothing's worth more than an immediate look at the code, so here it is:

 ```java
 ...